 A decade ago, the East Side Access project brought ugly wrap-around fencing to the worst location: Straight across from the subway station where most people enter Roosevelt Island.
-Its in-your-face presence will be coming down.
-It should be soon.
+Its in-your-face presence finally came down… Only to be replaced by an ugly parking lot and litter collection site.

 by David Stone